What Does Wgs Mean In Text

 WGS in the World of Online Gaming

 Online gaming is arguably where WGS sees its most frequent use.
-In many games, the order of play can significantly impact the outcome.
-Therefore, quickly establishing who goes second becomes crucial.
+Which means in many games, the order of play can significantly impact the outcome.
+That's why, quickly establishing who goes second becomes crucial.

 Strategic Significance